wiiu-env/WiiUPluginLoaderBackend/README.md

 ﻿[![CI-Release](https://github.com/wiiu-env/WiiUPluginLoaderBackend/actions/workflows/ci.yml/badge.svg)](https://github.com/wiiu-env/WiiUPluginLoaderBackend/actions/workflows/ci.yml)

 # Wii U Plugin Loader Backend
-This is the Backend for the [WiiUPluginSystem](https://github.com/Maschell/WiiUPluginSystem).
+This is the backend for the [WiiUPluginSystem](https://github.com/wiiu-env/WiiUPluginSystem).
 Check out the readme for more information about the Plugin System.

 ## Usage
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)

 1. Copy the file `PluginBackend.wms` into `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
 2. Requires the [WUMSLoader](https://github.com/wiiu-env/WUMSLoader) in `sd:/wiiu/environments/[ENVIRONMENT]/modules/setup`.
+3. Requires the [FunctionPatcherModule](https://github.com/wiiu-env/FunctionPatcherModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
+4. Requires the [MemoryMappingModule](https://github.com/wiiu-env/MemoryMappingModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

-Plugins needs to be placed into the following folder:
+Plugins needs to be placed into the following directory:

 ```
 sd:/wiiu/environments/[ENVIRONMENT]/plugins